- Where We Work

-Prior to arriving in Haiti, Mr. White was named USAID's Senior Development Advisor to the United States Africa Command (AFRICOM) based in Stuttgart, Germany.
-There, Mr. White helped coordinate development projects and advised the four-star Commander and his staff on how to integrate and synchronize defense activities with development and humanitarian assistance.
+Known for his strong commitment to working with the U.S. government interagency, in 2012, Mr. White was named as USAID's Senior Development Advisor to the Department of Defense's United States Africa Command (AFRICOM) based in Stuttgart, Germany.
+In this role Mr. White helped coordinate development projects and advised the four-star Commander and his staff on strategies to integrate and synchronize defense activities with development and humanitarian assistance.

 Mr. White has received numerous awards and citations for his development work including a Meritorious Honor Award, the Award of Collaboration from the U.S. Navy/Seabees, the Department of Defense Medal of Recognition, the Franklin Award, and several awards of achievement.
 He also received the Presidential Gold Medal of Achievement for his work in Cambodia and a Special Achievement Award in Health for team work in Afghanistan.